 CompactCath produces catheters that are compact, mess-free, non-touch, and pre-lubricated.
-They are available for both men and women in sizes 10-16fr.
+They are discreetly designed, convenient, and perfect for those who lead an active life.

-CompactCath is pocket-sized and easy to use.
+CompactCath is pocket-sized and convenient to use.
 It’s made out of high-quality PVC plastic that will not kink when coiled.
-It is FDA cleared in 2014, pre-lubricated with anti-bacterial silicone oil, holds 6 patents, and two design awards.
-CompactCath comes with funnel-control, leading to minimal urine spill and mess, all while fitting in your pocket.
+CompactCath is FDA cleared in 2014, holds 6 patents, and two design awards.